york-stsci/ABSCAL/docs/using_abscal/parameter_files.rst

                 reduce_grism_wavelength.yaml
                 util_filter_locate_image.yaml

-Note that, if a data file is fetched by :code:`abscal.common.utils.get_data_file()` then the :code:`data` directory will be automatically appended to whatever module path is supplied to the function.
+Note that, if a data file is fetched by :code:`abscal.common.file_utils.get_data_file()` then the :code:`data` directory will be automatically appended to whatever module path is supplied to the function.
 If, instead, it is fetched by the :code:`abscal.common.utils.get_defaults()` function, then both :code:`data` and :code:`defaults` directories are automatically appended.